since 2009

 small granary at Amtoudi

 Water diviners.
 Overhanging fortresses.
 Gold diggers.
 Sculpted boulders, wells in the desert, trees sprouting out of rock.
 Treasure hunters, tears of lava – is this how legends are pieced together ?
 I am told of an aged man fetched all the way in Tiznit, treading these hollows holding olive tree twigs.
 When water is nigh, leaves flutter.
 At least, in his hands they do.
-Yet, it appears the olive tree is not absolutely necessary; a youngster from a nearby village bears the gift of ‘hearing’ the underground sources.
-The spell is cast, yet my more rational side pulls me back to the immediate reality.
+Or a youngster from a nearby village bearing the gift of ‘hearing’ the underground sources.
+My more rational side pulls me back to the immediate reality.
 Hassan, my local guide, is quite the story teller, but I start wondering if he’s not making things up as we trail along.

 nomad cemetery